-Over-expression distributions of the genes encoding the GRNs of interest are added to the training and validation dataset.
-In addition, when training for GRN inference only without trajectory prediction, distributions of TF over-expression encoded by the marker genes of the cell types or the developmental role targeted by the genes in the GRNs are included in the joint train, test, and validation dataset.
+Overexpression distributions of the genes encoding the GRNs of interest are added to the training and validation dataset.
+In addition, when training for GRN inference only without trajectory prediction, distributions of TF overexpression encoded by the marker genes of the cell types or the developmental role targeted by the genes in the GRNs are included in the joint train, test, and validation dataset.